ParedesGab/PP1/README.md

 ---
 ## Validation

 - In this section, the HTML and CSS codes were checked for compliance with industry standards.
-This was done using the W3C Markup Validation Service for HTML and CSS respectively, using the code from both the working environment and the the deployed version.
+This was done using the W3C Markup Validation Service for HTML and CSS respectively, using the code from both: the working environment and the the deployed version.

 - The result in both reports: no errors were returned.